Gay bar: Music

 Music, either live or, more commonly, mixed by a disc jockey (DJ), is often a prominent feature of gay bars.
-Typically, the music in gay bars include pop, dance, contemporary R&B, house, trance, and techno.
+Typically, the music in gay bars include pop, dance, Electropop, house, trance, and techno.
 In larger North American cities and in Australia, one or more gay bars with a country music theme and line dancing are also common, as are bars known for retro 1960s pop and "Motown Sound."

 List of gay bars

 This is not a complete list of gay bars around the world.